wudapeng268/KBQA-Baseline/README.md

 # Description

-This is the code of kb-qa baseline following [CFO: Conditional Focused Neural Question Answering with Large-scale Knowledge Bases](https://arxiv.org/pdf/1606.01994.pdf).
-As the CFO paper, we also use type vector(one-hot) to repesent the entity, But we change something for our purpose.
+This is the code of KBQA baseline following [CFO: Conditional Focused Neural Question Answering with Large-scale Knowledge Bases](https://arxiv.org/pdf/1606.01994.pdf).
+Similar with the CFO, we also use type vector(one-hot) to repesent the entity, But we change something for our purpose.

 Different from CFO
-1. We are training both subject and relation at the same time
+1. We are training both subject and relation at the same time.
-2. We use log-likelihood to replace relation loss in "CFO", we also calculate all relation in FB5M to get the probability
+2. We use log-likelihood to replace relation loss in "CFO", we also calculate all relation in FB5M to get the probability.
-3. We use l2_loss for training. from experiment, we can see using l2_loss for model parameter can increase our result when using softmax loglikelihood, but hinge loss can not do it.
-4. We use Adam optimizer to replace AdaGrad with momentum in CFO
+3. We use Adam optimizer to replace AdaGrad with momentum in CFO.
-5. In CFO, they use alpha to add subject score to relation score, which need to fine-turn this hyper-parameter, we directly add subject score and relation score 1:1, then multiply alpha matrix, which alpha matrix is the binary function of subject to relation in KB.
+4. In CFO, they use alpha to add subject score to relation score, which need to fine-turn this hyper-parameter, we directly add subject score and relation score 1:1, then multiply alpha matrix, which alpha matrix is the binary function of subject to relation in KB.
-6. Also we share the word embedding between subject and relation, from our experiment this is no matter for model.
+5. Also we share the word embedding between subject and relation, from our experiment this is no matter for model.

-We use tensorflow to train our model.
 # Requirement

-python3.5+
+python 3.5+

 tensorflow 1.2+

 nltk

 # Usage